Spacefox95/holbertonschool-simple_shell/README.md

 ## Usage

 To use the custom `simple_shell` programm, include the `main.h` header file in your program and compile all the files associated.
 Then run the exectuable `./hsh`in our case so you enter in this simple shell.
 Then, you can use it as a normal shell.
-Moreover, this programm handle arguments commands such as *ls -l*, and also works in non-interactive (but be cautious, it only works with | for now).
+Moreover, this programm handles arguments commands such as *ls -l*, and also works in non-interactive (but be cautious, it only works with | for now).
 ```c
 ./hsh
 #simple_shell(*current_pid*)$